avadheshgithub/Deep-Learning/README.md

 ## 🚀 Overview

 Welcome to my **80 Days of Deep Learning Challenge**!
-This is a continuation of my ML journey — now diving deep into neural networks, frameworks, and advanced architectures.
+This continues my ML journey — diving deep into neural networks, frameworks, and advanced architectures.

 > 📅 Duration: 80 Days
-> 📚 Goal: Build a deep understanding of ANN, CNN, RNN, GANs, and beyond everything .
+> 📚 Goal: Build a deep understanding of ANN, CNN, RNN, GANs, and beyond everything.
-> 🧩 Includes projects,tutorials,and daily learning.
+> 🧩 Includes projects, tutorials, and daily learning.

 ---